Bench jeweler: Jewelry manufacture

+In the United States the Seybold Building is a historic jewelry building in Miami, Florida.
+It was designed by Kiehnel and Elliott.
+The building was erected in two stages.
+The first three levels of the building were completed in 1921.
+John Seybold had a bakery and confectionery business which he operated on the main floor.
+An additional seven stories were added above the annex in 1925.
+The Seybold Building is a City of Miami historic landmark.
+Seybold sold the complex in 1941.
+It is a National Register of Historic Places contributing property as part of the Downtown Miami Historic District.
+Seybold Building the 2nd largest diamond and jewelry center in the United States at 166,000 square feet.
+The plan to transform the Seybold Building into a jeweler's hub had a helping hand from the Cuban revolution.

 Special-order jewelry

 Special-order jewelry is the making of one of a kind items and is not too different from model making.
 The Main difference between the two is that the special-order piece is made in precious materials, while often a model is not, and the need for exacting precision is nowhere near as high as in model making.
 Generally, the special order jewelers take a design, either their own or a customer's, and turn it into a piece of finished jewelry from start to finish.
 This process, like model making, can be fairly simple Wax Carving to be cast into metal, or it can involve very complex fabrication skills building the piece out of the actual metal using a wide variety of skills and tools.
 Very often both model making and special order involve gemstones, and thus the pieces must be designed and made to properly hold those.